evolxe/gallardo-content-self-made/README_API.md

 # FastAPI Video Processing Service

-A FastAPI-based service for removing audio from videos with job-based processing and polling.
+A FastAPI-based service for video processing with job-based processing and polling.

 ## Features

 - **Audio Removal**: Upload a video and remove its audio track
+- **Scene Detection**: Upload a video and detect scene cuts with timestamps
 - **Job-Based Processing**: Submit job and poll for status
 - **Background Processing**: Long-running video processing tasks run in background
 - **Job Tracking**: Track job status and download completed videos
+- **Organized Storage**: Outputs organized by use case in separate folders

 ## Installation